Swirrl/datahost-prototypes/doc/guide.md

 [GraphQL over HTTP](https://graphql.github.io/graphql-over-http/draft/)
 specification.

-Essentially they must be wrapped into a json object with at a minimum a `query` key:
+Essentially they must be wrapped into a JSON object with at a minimum a `query` key:

 ```